elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/recursion-and-stack.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The main operations in a stack are push to add an element to the top, pop to remove the top element, peek to view the top element, and isEmpty to check if the stack is empty.<br /><br />
+  <div><strong>Interview Response:</strong> The main operations in a stack are push to add an element to the top, pop to remove the top element, peek to view the top element, and isEmpty to check if the stack is empty.
   </div>
   </div>
 </details>